 2 // Keep Debt Low

 I reached out to a financial advisor for some input.
 Here’s what he had to say: “Often times when people are trying to grow businesses it is tempting to borrow money in an attempt to grow faster.
 Albert Einstein famously said, “Compound interest is the eighth wonder of the world.
-He who understands it, earns it.
-He who doesn’t, pays it.”
+He who understands it earns it.
+He who doesn’t pays it.”
 By keeping your debt low and putting some money aside each month, you get the forces of compounding interest working for you and not against you, which can have a huge impact over time.”

 3 // Stick to a Budget

 Setting a budget for your business is like drawing a roadmap.
-It gives you the direction you need to make educated decisions with the future wellbeing of your business in mind.
+It gives you the direction you need to make educated decisions about the future wellbeing of your business in mind.
 Your budget will be comprised of spending decisions you’ve made ahead of time, after careful research and review, which will come in very helpful when you feel uncertain about anything.
 You can always refer to your budget and use those predetermined numbers as a guide.
 The tough part is sticking to your set budget.
 This is where some serious self-discipline is going to come into play!

 Are you sticking to a budget, but you don’t know what to do with that extra cash?
 Open a savings account that your money from each sale (after expenses are covered) can go into.
 If you can, set up a direct deposit or transfer that will repeatedly place money into the savings account.